MovingSymbols/Interdimensional-Camera/README.md

 ## Requirements
 Python, a web camera, some python libraries (see the code for which ones) and most importantly, an OpenAI API key (openai.com)

+Edit the Python code as necessary to add your API key.

-There should also be a 'log' directory present in which to store images.
+Also, there should also be a 'log' directory present in which to store images.